 - It’s good for the community.
 There simply are not enough loving homes for every pet.
 Unwanted pets often end up in the Enid Animal Shelter where your tax dollars are spent to euthanize the ones that don’t find homes – or worse.
 Many innocent unwanted dogs in our area are being used as bait dogs.
 One dog that remains unaltered can produce 67,000 puppies in only 6 years.

 - Your dog will be better behaved he will no longer want to roam and marking his territory.
 Many aggression problems can be avoided by early neutering.

-The SNIP Program is the SPCA’s own low-cost program.
+SNIP The SNIP Program is the SPCA’s own low-cost program.
 To qualify, applicants must have a total household income of $40,000 or less.
 Initially funded by a grant from PetSmart Charities in 2009, the SNIP program was met with such enthusiasm by the community of Enid that the SPCA has made a tremendous effort to continue it.
 SNIP is funded by donations received from our community.
-Now in its 7th year, SNIP continues to provide assistance to those people who understand the importance of spay and neuter but need financial assistance.
+Now in its 8th year, SNIP continues to provide assistance to those people who understand the importance of spay and neuter but need financial assistance.
 SNIP is available to both dogs and cats.
 Spay/Neuter for Dogs is $40, and for Cats $30.
 Vaccines for dogs can be given at the time of the surgery for an additional $15.
 Cats can be vaccinated at the time of surgery for $12.
 A rabies vaccine is included in the surgery fee.
 For an adoption $10 we can test your dog for heartworms.
 For an additional $20 we can test your cat for FIV/Felv. · For households who annual income is $40,000 or less. · Dogs are $40 and cats are $30.
 Same day surgeries are performed Tuesday through Saturday.

 Hours of Operation